 Found in 8th of April 2010 by Andrey Zarubin in Kharkiv, Ukraine.
 Still alive.

 About our customers

 We work with companies and individuals all around the world.
-The most of our customers are based in United States and United Kingdom.
+The most of our customers are based in United States, the United Kingdom, and Saudi Arabia.
 However, we have (and had) a lot of clients from the rest of Europe and Asia.

 Who We Are Not